 The beach of San Antonio extends to the natural harbour filled with speed boats, ferries and yachts.
 Here you find a selection of water sports, fascinating boat trips, and commercial nautical activities.

 The yachting marina of the Club Nàutic Sant Antoni warmly welcomes the town’s visitors.
-It features 250 berths for accommodating yachts up to 50m in length and offers a complete range of high-level nautical services.
-Moreover, its nice position is very convenient, with the centre just some minutes away on foot.
+It features 250 berths for accommodating yachts up to 50 metres in length and offers a complete range of high-level nautical services.
+It has a very convenient location, with the centre just a few minutes away on foot.